jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the trustee to transfer the shares to the legal representative of the employee’s estate or to the former employee; or (b) at the option of the legal representative or former employee, the trustee to buy the shares at their market value on the date of purchase, subject to the repayment of any outstanding loan under the scheme for the shares.
 Employment ends for other reason
-(4) If the period of restriction ends because the employee ends their employment for any reason other than one described in subsection (3), the scheme must provide for the trustee to buy the shares at their market value on the date on which the employee ends their employment, subject to the repayment of any outstanding loan under the scheme for the shares.
+(4) If the period of restriction ends because the employee ends their employment for any reason other than a reason described in subsection (3), the scheme must provide for the trustee to buy the shares at their market value on the date on which the employee ends their employment, subject to the repayment of any outstanding loan under the scheme for the shares.
 Purchase price when trustee buys shares
 (5) If the trustee buys the shares when the period of restriction ends, the scheme must provide for the purchase price to be no more than the price paid for the shares by the employee.